Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Final thoughts

-And last but not least: If  a collection of JSON objects is already available, you can use it in Jekyll as data, just like any other JSON of YAML file and produce the API endpoint from there.
+If a collection of JSON objects is already available, you can use it in Jekyll as data, just like any other JSON of YAML file and produce the API endpoint from there.

+And in order to mind the performance boundaries of JavaScript, as mentioned before, we could also think of pagination, indexation and search solutions.

 That's all there is to it.

+I hope my talk was inspiring for other developers.
+Let them wrap their minds around this item, to bring more beautiful solutions with Jekyll Api endpoints.

 So now just use your imagination.
 There is lot more you can do with Jekyll, than with Jekyll on its own!